emacs-mirror/emacs/mps/manual/source/topic/message.rst

 finalization at a convenient time and so avoid synchronization difficulties.

-Unlike other message types, finalization messages do not need to be enabled.
-Instead, the block to be finalized is registered for finalization by calling :c:func:`mps_finalize`.

 The block is not actually reclaimed until the finalization message is removed from the message queue and discarded, by calling :c:func:`mps_message_get` followed by :c:func:`mps_messsage_discard`.